DNP Admission Requirements

 Academic Preparation and Achievement

-Only applicants with a cumulative GPA of at least 3.0 based on all collegiate work or a cumulative GPA of at least 3.2 earned during the applicants most recently completed degree program will be considered for admission.
-The GPA calculation for the most recently completed degree will be based only on those grades earned at the degree-granting institution.
+A cumulative GPA of at least 3.0 based on all collegiate work, or a cumulative GPA of at least 3.2 earned during your most recently completed degree program, is required to be considered for admission.
+The GPA calculation for the most recently completed degree is based only on grades earned at the degree-granting institution.
 Applicants may submit additional documents to demonstrate professional scholarship and leadership abilities that could make them more competitive.

 Applicants to the DNP program are considered for admission to their selected specialty options within the College of Nursing.
 The total number of students admitted to the DNP program will vary depending on the number of positions available in each specialty option.
 Additionally, applicants may be more or less competitive within an option based on previous performance in selected course work.
 Faculty in the Nurse Anesthesia Option, for example, review applicant performance in basic sciences in addition to the cumulative GPA necessary for application.

-- The DNP NNP program requires applicants to have a minimum of one (1) year full-time, recent (within the last 5 years) practice experience as a registered nurse (RN) in the care of critically ill newborns, infants, or children in an acute inpatient setting.
+- Admission to the DNP Nurse Anesthesia option requires a minimum of one year full-time, practice experience within the last 2 years as a registered nurse in the care of critically ill adults, children, or newborns in an intensive care setting.

-- The DNP Nurse Anesthesia program requires applicants to have a minimum of one (1) year full-time, recent (within the last 2 years) practice experience as a registered nurse (RN) in the care of critically ill adults, children, or newborns in an intensive care setting.
+- Admission to the DNP Neonatal Nurse Practitioner option requires a minimum of one year full-time, practice experience within the last 5 years as a registered nurse in the care of critically ill newborns, infants, or children in an acute inpatient setting.

-An applicants personal qualities are assessed in three ways: (1) through an essay; (2) through Recommendation Forms; and (3) through interviews.
+Personal qualities are assessed in three ways: (1) through an essay; (2) through required recommendations; and (3) through interviews.

-- Essay - The purpose of the essay is to provide the College of Nursing Admissions Committee further insight into the professional goals, motivation, and expectations of the applicant and to evaluate written communication skills.
+- Essay - The essay provides the College of Nursing Admissions Committee further insight into the professional goals, motivation, and expectations of the applicant and to evaluate written communication skills.

-- Recommendation Forms - Applicants must submit at least three (3) Recommendation Forms from graduate prepared nurses or faculty members who can address their potential or ability for functioning in the advanced practice or research role (clinical skills, critical thinking, independent decision making, collaborative skills with other health professionals, and nursing leadership).
-Two (2) academic and one (1) professional nursing work related reference are required.
+- Recommendation Forms - Applicants must submit at least three Recommendation Forms from doctorally prepared nurses or faculty members who can address the applicant’s potential or ability for functioning as an APRN in the areas of clinical skills, critical thinking, independent decision making, leadership, and collaboration skills with other health professionals.
+Two (2) academic and one (1) professional nursing work related reference are required if the applicant has been working in nursing since graduation.
 Applicants currently enrolled in a nursing program are required to submit at least one (1) Recommendation Form submitted by a faculty member in that program.